derrickshowers/generator-latest-greatest-webapp/README.md

     npm run build

 After things are done, just move whatever is in your `dist/` directory to your server.

+## FAQs

+**Why doesn't live reload seem to work?**

+Live reload does work, but only for JS changes.
+Webpack Dev Server doesn't watch static files (HTML, SCSS, etc.).
+Damn, what a bummer, but don't worry, there's still hope.
+The `npm run dev` command is setup to watch your markup and css changes, so everything still gets moved to the `dist/` directory (which is what is served with Webpack Dev Server), but you just have to manually refresh the page.
+Sorry, life is hard.

 ## License